abbyPitcairn/420BirthAndDelivery/Archive/Iteration_1/use_cases.md

  System allows for new patient creation and links the delivery data accordingly.

 4. Nurse searches for a specific mother.
 System displays past delivery records and outcomes linked to her profile.

+5. Possible hereditary red flags from the mother's medical history (such as genetic defects) are included on the newborn's newly created medical history.